 As a small business owner, another commodity which we are all very short of is time!
 I would, therefore, recommend in addition to setting up the following services that you also set up and account with Hootsuite.
 This is a very easy to use service that enables to you post to Facebook, Twitter and LinkedIn all at once, plus spreads out the posts during the day so you are not posting loads of stuff all at once.

 There are lots more you can add, but initially, I’d start here.

-My main message (especially with Facebook, Twitter and Blogs), would be to only set up what you do actually have the commitment and time to maintain.
-I’ve seen so many people set things up and be keen posting for the first few weeks, then this all pretty much stops.
+My main message (especially with Facebook, Twitter, and Blogs), would be to only set up what you do actually have the commitment and time to maintain.
+I’ve seen so many people set things up and be keen on posting for the first few weeks, then this all pretty much stops.

 Still a little worried about how to keep your Social Media accounts active.
 Find out more here.